60 minutes west of Peace River, 90 minutes north of Grande Prairie.

 With great hospitality, beautiful scenery and activities for all ages, Hines Creek is the perfect place to be this summer.
 Whether you’re planning on staying or just passing through, you’re bound to have an amazing time at one of the many attractions it has to offer.

-1. Hines Creek Hotel
+1. Hines Creek Adventure Park

 2. Hines Creek Museum